npm-simplified/simplified/docs/user-group.md

 -- (string) `name`

+Required.
 The name of the group to remove at.

 ### @returns:
 Returns true on success or error on failure.